Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Marion has 23 active public transport stops offering a mix of train and bus services.
-These stops are served by 36 routes, providing a total of 2,214 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 178 meters to the nearest stop.
-As a primarily residential area, most commuters travel outward.
-Cars remain the dominant mode of transport at 81%, while buses account for 7% and trains for 6%.
-The average vehicle ownership is 1.1 per dwelling, lower than the regional average.
+Marion has 23 operational public transport stops, offering a mix of train and bus services.
+These stops are served by 36 distinct routes, facilitating 2,214 weekly passenger trips in total.
+Transport accessibility is rated as excellent, with residents typically residing 178 meters from the nearest stop.
+Predominantly residential, most Marion residents commute outward.
+Cars remain the primary mode of transport at 81%, followed by buses (7%) and trains (6%).
+Average vehicle ownership per dwelling stands at 1.1, lower than the regional average.

-According to the 2021 Census, only 10.6% of residents work from home, which may be influenced by COVID-19 conditions.
-On average, there are 316 trips per day across all routes, translating to approximately 96 weekly trips per individual stop.
+According to the 2021 Census, only 10.6% of Marion residents work from home, potentially influenced by COVID-19 conditions.
+On average, service frequency across all routes is 316 trips per day, translating to approximately 96 weekly trips per individual stop.

 Frequently Asked Questions - Transport